 Care workers have told Unison they have been given just plastic aprons and gloves to protect themselves against Covid-19 as they care for vulnerable and elderly patients.

 Unison assistant general secretary Christina McAnea said: ‘They feel they’ve been forgotten about and are at the bottom of the pile despite doing a vital job.

 ‘Many are being denied access to vital protective kit that helps prevent the spread of the virus to them, their families and the people they look after,’ she added.

-Unison said the lack of access to PPE has triggered ‘widespread anxiety’ among staff.
+Unison said the lack of access to PPE has triggered ‘widespread anxiety’ among staff and care workers.
 It added some employees reported being asked to work even if they have underlying health issues and to bring their children to work if they cannot get childcare.